Everything you do makes a difference

 Action at all levels of government is vital for making the broad, lasting changes we need to save lives and end breast cancer forever.
 We need your help.
 Real change requires a chorus of voices.

 Learn more about becoming an advocate and make your voice heard.

 Support government funding of research

 The federal government, through the National Institutes of Health, funds much of the breast cancer research in the U.S.

 Let your legislators know (with a phone call, letter or e-mail) you value breast cancer research.
 This helps ensure funding for cancer research is a priority.

 Be an advocate in a government program

-Federal health agencies as well as state and local health departments have ways for breast cancer survivors to get involved in cancer programs.
+Federal health agencies, as well as state and local health departments, have ways for people who’ve had breast cancer to get involved in cancer programs.